Clearbox-AI/ISTAT-microdata-extractor/README.md

 # ISTAT Microdata Extractor – Aspetti della Vita Quotidiana (AVQ)

 This project provides tools for navigating and processing the [ISTAT microdata](https://www.istat.it/microdati/aspetti-della-vita-quotidiana/) from the survey **"Aspetti della Vita Quotidiana" (AVQ)**.
-It includes a Python class `AVQMicrodatiISTAT` with structured methods to explore, query, and analyze the AVQ dataset efficiently.
+It includes a Python class `ISTATMicrodataExtractor` with structured methods to explore, query, and analyze the AVQ dataset efficiently.

 ## 📦 Project Structure

-The central component is the `AVQMicrodatiISTAT` class, which offers:
+The central component is the `ISTATMicrodataExtractor` class, which offers:

 - 🚀 Simplified access to the dataset structure
 - 🧠 Attribute encoding utilities